 While considering optimal production value I made the cards double sides.
 This way with 40 cards the game offers 1600 unique race + class combinations to play out.
 A pleasant side effect of that is it added the possibility for choice in the character creation round.
-And that is was liked a lot.
-Players can now choose which out of the 4 different combinations the player would like the most.
+And that is liked a lot.
+Players can now choose which out of the 4 different combinations the player would like to describe.
 To ensure choice and variability another iteration was to combine races that are regarded as equally cool or extreme but still different together on the same card (e.g. Angel and Demon).
 The 2 classes on each card are now designed to be different enough: not two fighting or magic oriented classes on both sides.
-This is subjective, yet seems to hold up and every play session the feedback of players is they like the choice to make.
+This is subjective, yet seems to hold up and every play session the feedback of players is they like the choices offered.

 The other phases of the game took many more tries.
 How can the players get a sense of direction, be steered in their creative storytelling, yet still not force a particular type of story?
 A milestone in development was adding the rule that uses the technique of having a group look back on an adventure.
-It is used in regular rpg games, as a way to still play while not all players that are essential for the campaign can join.
+It is used in regular rpg games, as a way to still play when only a few of the players that are essential for the campaign can meet up.
 The players that are present imagine themselves sitting in a tavern, chatting and collectively recollect how a certain adventure happened, making it up.
 The added benefit is that player could talk about what another player did, instead of only their own character.

 Letting players decide freely how long the story can take and how many cards can be used never worked.
 Even though a group felt that it took too long, they had a hard time wrapping up the story and kept adding.
 Yet then the stories do become much more interesting with some sidesteps or plot twists added.